Troubleshoot SQL Server on Linux

 The SQL Server Database Engine logs to the

-/var/opt/mssql/log/errorlog file in both the Linux and Docker installations.
+/var/opt/mssql/log/errorlog file in both the Linux and container installations.
 You need to be in superuser mode to browse this directory.

 The installer logs here: